How Can a Business Wargaming Conquer Risk and Apprehension?

 Preparation for a Business Wargame

-This is where the military has made significant progress, linking the tactical actions of junior officers with the strategic mission of commanders.
+The military has made significant progress in this area, linking the tactical actions of junior officers with the strategic mission of commanders.

 • Communicate the purpose and nature of the game.

-• Playbooks should be published, and players asked to review them before the session.
+• Playbooks should be published, and players should be asked to review them before the session.

 • The logistics (venue, equipment, refreshments, analytical tools, etc.) should be organized.